Gaithersburg Commercial Backflow Prevention

 According to Maryland Law, only a licensed Backflow Tester is permitted to service backflow preventers.
 A Tester must be at minimum a Journeyman Plumber who has completed a State of Maryland-sanctioned 40-hour certification course for Cross-Connection Technicians and then undergoes recertification every three years.

-At Mallick Plumbing & Heating, we have the certified Backflow Testers to take care of your home or commercial space.
-Our installation, replacement, repair, and maintenance services are performed the correct way so people in your home are protected and the house remains up to code.
-Contact us today for backflow prevention service in Silver Spring, MD and the surrounding areas.
+At Mallick Plumbing & Heating, Inc., we have the certified Backflow Testers to take care of your commercial space.
+Our installation, replacement, repair, and maintenance services are performed the correct way so people in your home are protected, and the house remains up to code.

 Call us at (301) 804-6759 today to schedule backflow prevention service with one of our licensed and trained technicians.